 (E) An equivalent out of state conviction for any of the above.

-(f) Has had his or her driving privileges revoked or suspended as a habitual offender under ORS 809.600.
+(h) Has had his or her driving privileges revoked or suspended as a habitual offender under ORS 809.600.
 This shall not apply if applicant or driver has had his or her driving privileges restored under ORS 809.660 for the preceding three years;

-(g) Has a driving record for the preceding three-year period that has an accumulation of 31 or more points based upon the following point system:
+(i) Has a driving record for the preceding three-year period that has an accumulation of 31 or more points based upon the following point system:

 (A) Each chargeable accident shall have a value of 10 points.
 Applicable traffic code and preventability guidelines published by the National Safety Council and the Pupil Transportation Safety Institute may be used to determine if an accident is chargeable; and